Research Support Fund

 - The creation, development, and maintenance of systems to enable tracking research grants.

 - Staff time devoted towards the development and management of Tri-Agency funded grants is not possible without the Research Support Fund.
-The RSF covers the full cost of one research development coordinator position.
+The RSF covers the cost of numerous staff members.

 - The RSF continues to be used towards administration related to community/industry engagement including developing/linking research needs with the University and increased industry/business liaison.